cschleiden/immuts/readme.md

 # Note

-At this point I recommend to use one of the more established libraries that build on the same idea as this library, for examle: https://github.com/mweststrate/immer
+At this point I recommend to use one of the more established libraries that build on the same idea as this library, for example: https://github.com/mweststrate/immer

 immuts
 =====